DanLeEpicMan/website/content/misc/tutorials/data-science/linear-regression.md

 Polynomial Test Score: -624851852.84
 ```

 As we can see, the polynomial model is performing terribly, achieving a score well-below 0.
-Since $R^2$ represents a ratio, anything below 0 indicates a serious misfit<a href='#footnote-d' style='text-decoration: none'><sup class='opacity-60'>d</sup></a>.
+Since $R^2$ represents a ratio, anything below 0 indicates a serious misfit{{ footnote() }}.

 However, there is much more about $R^2$
 1. It's mainly useful for evaluating performance on your training data, as interpreting it as a ratio between variances relies on this fact.
 Evaluating it on outside data loses this interpretation, and thus much its value.